ClaytonCassi/ClaytonCassi/README.md

 - 👋 Hi, I’m @ClaytonCassi
-- 👀 I’m interested in Typescript ecosystem
+- 👀 I’m interested in Typescript / Javascript ecosystem
 - 🌱 I’m currently working in NodeJS and React - Building microsservices with NestJs :) its so cool.
 - 📫 How to reach me ...https://www.linkedin.com/in/claytonvieira/